Lectures on LHC Physics: QCD

 \subsection{Scales in LHC processes}

-Looking back at Sections~\ref{sec:qcd_uv} and~\ref{sec:qcd_ir} we introduced the factorization and renormalization scales step by step completely in parallel: first, computing perturbative higher order contributions to scattering amplitudes we encounter ultraviolet and infrared divergences.
-Both of them we regularize using dimensional regularization with $n=4 - 2 \epsilon<4$ for ultraviolet and $n>4$ for infrared divergences, linked by analytic continuation.
-For both kinds of divergences we notice that they are universal, \ie not process or observable dependent.
+Looking back at Sections~\ref{sec:qcd_uv} and~\ref{sec:qcd_ir} we introduce the factorization and renormalization scales step by step completely in parallel: first, computing perturbative higher order contributions to scattering amplitudes we encounter ultraviolet and infrared divergences.
+We regularize both of them using dimensional regularization with $n=4 - 2 \epsilon<4$ for ultraviolet and $n>4$ for infrared divergences, linked by analytic continuation.
+Both kinds of divergences are universal, which means that they are not process or observable dependent.
 This allows us to absorb ultraviolet and infrared divergences into a re-definition of the strong coupling and the parton density.
 This nominally infinite shift of parameters we refer to as renormalization for example of the strong coupling or as mass factorization absorbing infrared divergences into the parton distributions.

 After renormalization as well as after mass factorization we are left with a \underline{scale artifact} .
 Scales arise as part of a the pole subtraction: together with the pole $1/\epsilon$ we have a choice of finite contributions which we subtract with this pole.
 Logarithms of the renormalization and factorization scales will always be part of these finite terms.
 Moreover, in both cases the re-definition of parameters is not based on fixed order perturbation theory.
 Instead, it involves summing logarithms which otherwise can become large and spoil the convergence of our perturbative series in $\alpha_s$.
 The only special feature of infrared divergences as compared to ultraviolet divergences is that to identify the resummed logarithms we have to unify both scales to one.